-B. Directors, officers and employees shall not provide or accept payments, gifts, or favorable business arrangements for the purpose of securing preferential consideration for the Company or as inducement to enter into any transaction.
-Examples of such prohibited conduct include giving or taking gifts, gratuities, favors, loans, guarantees of loans, commissions, excessive entertainment, kickbacks, rebates, and other types of financial inducements.
+B. Directors, officers and employees shall not accept material payments, gifts, or favorable business arrangements for the purpose of securing preferential consideration from the Company or as inducement to the Company to enter into any transaction.
+Examples of such prohibited conduct include taking material gifts, gratuities, favors, loans, guarantees of loans, commissions, excessive entertainment, kickbacks, rebates, and other types of financial inducements.

 C. Common business practice permits the offer or acceptance of certain courtesies of nominal value, usually in the form of meals and entertainment, provided objectivity of the parties will not be unduly affected.